WELCOME TO THE VIRTUAL QUARRY TEXT ONLY SITE

 • 5 shallow freezer containers

-• sand, gravel and dead leaves (beech or oak are ideal) all thoroughly washed with rainwater
+• sand, gravel and dead leaves (beech or oak are ideal) all thoroughly

 • stop watch